Buzzard Class 2024 - 2025

 [email protected]

-Class Teaching Assistant: Miss Parsons
+Class Teaching Assistant: Mrs Fletcher

 SEND Teaching Assistant: Mrs Aristotelous

-PPA cover: Mrs Roet (Wednesday afternoon)
+PPA cover: Mrs Chastney (Wednesday afternoon)

 In Buzzard Class the children experience a creative curriculum that provides opportunities for connections to be made between different areas of learning.
 We foster an ethos of finding out and discovery of new ideas which then helps the children to direct their own learning.
 These include as many outdoor learning experiences as possible.
 We are keen to link technology with many areas of the curriculum enabling the children to explore and use different equipment both independently and with support.